-Listed below are the most commonly asked student enquiries about the Manukau campus and how to be prepared to study at this high-tech facility.
+Listed below are the most commonly asked student enquiries about the MIT Manukau campus and how to be prepared to study at this high-tech facility.

 What courses are available at MIT Manukau, and what are the timetables?